-As at December 31, 2020, the Company had a cash balance of \$5,272,526 and working capital of \$3,832,027 with current liabilities of \$1,440,499.
+As at March 31, 2021, the Company had a cash balance of \$2,722,732 and working capital of \$1,907,447 with current liabilities of \$1,038,812.
 The Company has incurred losses since inception and does not generate any cash inflows from operations.
-For the year ended December 31, 2020, cash used in operating activities totaled \$8,620,335.
+For the three months ended March 31, 2021, cash used in operating activities totaled \$2,309,133.

-The Company expects it will need to raise additional capital to carry out its planned objectives, including drilling on both Long Valley and Imperial in 2021.
-While the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms that are acceptable to the Company and, as a result, this material uncertainty gives rise to significant doubt regarding the going concern assumption and, accordingly, the ultimate appropriateness of the use of accounting principles applicable to a going concern.
+The Company's ability to continue to meet its obligations and carry out its planned exploration activities for at least the next twelve months is uncertain and dependent upon the continued financial support of its shareholders and on securing additional financing.
+There is, however, no assurance that any such initiatives will be sufficient and, as a result, there is significant doubt regarding the going concern assumption and, accordingly, the ultimate appropriateness of the use of accounting principles applicable to a going concern.
 The Company's consolidated financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and balance sheet classifications that would be necessary if the Company were unable to realize its assets and settle its liabilities as a going concern in the normal course of operations for at least 12 months following the year end.
 These adjustments could be material.